hemantc09/railRoad19PizzaAPI/README.md

 **Steps to import project**
 - Download repo from enter https://github.com/hemantc09/railRoad19PizzaAPI
 - Unzip [railRoad19PizzaAPI-master] folder it
-- Go to Eclipse > File > Import > Existing Projects into Workspace
+- Go to Eclipse > File > Import project
 - Click on Next
 - Click on Browse
 - Select the Folder “FoxApiTestingTest”